sitewhere/sitewhere-documentation/src/site/sphinx/platform/microservice-overview.rst

 starting, so the instance management microservice must be present in an uninitialized SiteWhere instance or all other microservices will fail to start.

-See the instance management `runtime guide <./microservices/instance-management.html>`_ for more details.
+See the instance management `guide <../userguide/microservices/instance-management.html>`_ for more details.

 User Management